The geometric realization of a simplicial Hausdorff space is Hausdorff: Introduction

 \subsection{The main problem}

 In one of his many landmark papers \cite{Segal-class}, Graeme Segal introduced the geometric realization functor for simplicial spaces, which he called the ``thin'' realization functor in the subsequent article \cite{Segal-cat}.
 He claimed that the thin geometric realization of a simplicial space which is compactly-generated Hausdorff degreewise must be compactly-generated Hausdorff.
 However, while it is essentially obvious that the geometric realisation of a simplicial compactly-generated space must be compactly-generated, the Hausdorff property is a whole different matter since cocartesian squares are implicit in the definition of the thin geometric realization and they are known to behave badly with respect to separation axioms.
 At the time of \cite{Segal-class}, Segal's claim was thought to be dubious and no convicing proof of it ever appeared in the litterature.
 This difficulty brought some to turn away from k-spaces and work with weak-Hausdorff compactly-generated spaces instead.
-It is much easier indeed to show that the geometric realization of a compactly-generated weak-Hausdorff space is itself compactly-generated weak Hausdorff (this was done by Gaunce Lewis in the appendix of his PhD thesis).
+It is much easier indeed to show that the geometric realization of a compactly-generated weak-Hausdorff space is itself compactly-generated weak-Hausdorff (this can be done with little effort using the tools from Appendix A of \cite{GaunceLewis}).
 In the following pages, we will prove that Segal was right after all!